Solomon Simon: Biography

 Although he had become fully secular, he felt it essential to assure the survival of Jewish values, culture and traditions in the new generation of Jews growing up in America.
 To that end, he became a devoted "yiddishist," viewing the Yiddish language as the singular instrument that could succeed in perpetuating Jewish ideals among secular Jews and their children.
 He became active in the Sholem Aleichem Folk Institute based in New York City, a secular Jewish organization focused on maintaining evening children's schools for teaching Yiddish, as well as Jewish culture and history.
-He served as President of the Institute from 1939 to 1943, 1945–49 and 1952-3; he also played an active role in its Yiddish summer camp, Boiberik, as well as its Yiddish magazine for children and its Yiddish publishing arm.
+He served as President of the institute from 1939 to 1943, 1945–49 and 1952–3; he also played an active role in its Yiddish summer camp, Camp Boiberik, as well as its Yiddish magazine for children and its Yiddish publishing arm.

 Toward the end of his life he perceived that his Yiddish language crusade was not working out with the new generation of American Jews.
-The Institute's schools languished and the numbers of his Yiddish readers declined.
+The institute's schools languished and the numbers of his Yiddish readers declined.
 His religious beliefs also changed.
 He once again described himself as a believer, but only in his own unorthodox theistic style, which in many ways mirrored the revisionist proposals of Rabbi Mordecai Kaplan.
 For his last 28 years, until his death in 1970, he was teaching a group of devoted adult followers regarding the application of the Scriptures and Talmud to modern Jewish life.

 In 1971 the noted Yiddish linguist, Maurice Samuel, gratefully acknowledged the help he had received from the late Dr. Solomon Simon, an "outstanding scholar ...whose command of Bible, Talmud and Jewish-Yiddish tradition helped me through many knotty passages.